Should You Invest in Commercial or Residential Property?

 Three Conversations That Said Different Things

 Conversation 1, with her broker over coffee: “Commercial gives much better yield,” he said.
-“Grade A office space in Bangalore is doing 7–8%.
-Residential is stuck at 2–3%.
+“Grade A office space in Bangalore is doing 7-8%.
+Residential is stuck at 2-3%.
 It’s a no-brainer.”
-When Meena asked where she could buy a Grade A office unit, he paused.
+Meena asked where she could buy a Grade A office unit.
+He paused.
 “That’s usually institutional.
 But there are retail commercial shops in this upcoming complex in Whitefield.
 Ground floor.
 Very good.”
-Ground-floor retail in a residential complex is not Grade A commercial.
-That is a very different animal.
+Ground-floor retail in a residential complex.
+That was not Grade A commercial.
+That was a very different animal.

 Conversation 2, with a CA at a networking dinner: “Residential is simpler from a tax perspective,” he told her.
 “Commercial attracts GST on rental income if turnover crosses the threshold.
 Tenants can be problematic, long lock-ins, fit-out disputes, exit clauses.”
 He was giving her a risk framework, not a return framework.